Source: Health Canada shortage reports · Updated Aug 17, 2026

-Some Nystatin products are in shortage in Canada (1 of 8 reported products), while others remain available.
+Some Nystatin products are in shortage in Canada (2 of 8 reported products), while others remain available.
 Your pharmacy may be able to substitute an unaffected manufacturer.
+The latest estimate for affected products to return is Mar 26, 2027.

 Products affected